Wondering what a checking account is and whether you need one?

 All checking account types differ from one another based on the above-mentioned parameters.
 Hence, you need to decide which one suits you based on your financial behavior.

-Following is a list of the most popular types of checking accounts:
+So what are some of these checking account types?
+The following is a list of the most popular types of checking accounts:

 - Traditional Checking Accounts